ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 9. In Hubitat, open "Devices", then click "Add Device", and "</>Virtual".
 10. Give the device a Device Name" and select the Type: "tuya Generic Device", and click "Save Device"
 11. Now, add the "Device IP", "Device ID", "Device local Key" and select the tuya protocol version that you got from point 6.
-12. Lastly set the End point you want to control.
-During step 6 you should see something called "Status" together with each device, something like this: ```Status: {'1': False, '2': False, '3': False, '5': 0}```, the end points are the numbers in front of the ```False```.
+12. Lastly set the Endpoint you want to control.
+During step 6 you should see something called "Status" together with each device, something like this: ```Status: {'1': False, '2': False, '3': False, '5': 0}```, the endpoints are the numbers in front of the ```False```.
 This status block is for a "Three gang switch", where each number corresponds to a button on the switch.
-End point 5 control all buttons on/off.
+Endpoint 5 control all buttons on/off.
 More on endpoints under the Wifi Siren section
 13. Click "Save Preferences"
 14. You should now be able to control your tuya device via Hubitat on local network only.